Published On: Mar 06 2013 06:53:01 PM ESTUpdated On: Mar 12 2015 02:00:00 AM EDT

 1914: George Westinghouse, an American entrepreneur and engineer who invented the railway air brake and was a pioneer of the electrical industry, dies at the age of 67 in New York City.
 Westinghouse was one of Thomas Edison's main rivals in the early implementation of the American electricity system and his system ultimately prevailed over Edison's insistence on direct current.

-1912: The Girl Guides of America, later renamed the Girl Scouts of the USA, are founded when Juliette "Daisy" Gordon Low (center) organizes the first troop meeting of 18 girls in Savannah, Ga.
+1912: The Girl Guides of America, later renamed the Girl Scouts of the USA, are founded when Juliette "Daisy" Gordon Low (center) organizes the first troop meeting of 18 girls in Savannah, Georgia.

-1894: Coca-Cola is bottled and sold for the first time in Vicksburg, Miss., by local soda fountain operator Joseph Biedenharn.
+1894: Coca-Cola is bottled and sold for the first time in Vicksburg, Mississippi, by local soda fountain operator Joseph Biedenharn.

 1862: Ulysses S. Grant is promoted to the rank of general-in-chief of the Union armies in the Civil War by President Abraham Lincoln.

-1806: Jane Pierce, the first lady of the United States from 1853 to 1857 as the wife of President Franklin Pierce, is born Jane Means Appleton in Hampton, N.H.
+1806: Jane Pierce, the first lady of the United States from 1853 to 1857 as the wife of President Franklin Pierce, is born Jane Means Appleton in Hampton, New Hampshire.